[Active] Seven Segment Display Driver

 • General post on multiplexing architectures (In Progress)

-Current Architecture
+System Architecture

-Each STM32-based module will then send out three interleaved I2C-like signals to the TM1637 display driver chips.
+Each STM32-based module will then send out four interleaved I2C-like signals to the TM1637 display driver chips.
 Since each driver chip drives 6 digits each we will update all 6 digits, giving a digit refresh rate of ~290us for a 250kbps serial clock.
 The TM1637 modules then continuously multiplex/refresh the displays with this given data without further commands.

 Since all of the driver chips are commanded at about the same time (the STM32 can easily interleave 3 bit-banged 250kbps Clock and Data lines) we should have a synchronized update across all digits.